rockettheme/docs/Docs/wordpress/themes/ambrosia/layout.md

 ---
 title: Ambrosia: Front Page Layout
-description: Your Guide to the Front Page Layout in the Ambrosia Theme for WordPress
+description: Your Guide to Widget Positions in the Ambrosia Theme for WordPress
 breadcrumb: /wordpress:WordPress/!themes:Themes/ambrosia:Ambrosia

 ---